ryanwentzel/ryanlwentzel.com/collections/_commonplace/2024-06-30-cultivating-wholeness.md

     url_sm: "https://cdn.ryanlwentzel.com/assets/img/content/gerhard-munthe-autumn-landscape-sm.webp"
     alt: "An 1879 painting by Gerhard Munthe titled Autumn Landscape, Øylo"
 ---
-Todd Wilson argues that many pastors, including himself for many years, are both godly and dysfunctional—"holy and not whole, spiritually mature and emotionally repressed, biblically faithful, and psychologically maladjusted."
+Todd Wilson argues that many Christians, even pastors—including himself for many years—are both godly and dysfunctional.
+They are "holy and not whole, spiritually mature and emotionally repressed, biblically faithful, and psychologically maladjusted."

 How does this happen?
 Wilson says in his case he "discovered that twenty-five years of growth as a Christian had successfully added layer on layer of spiritual formation on top of some deep-seated compulsions that were still profoundly influencing my life."